prebid/Prebid.js/modules/yahoosspBidAdapter.md

 ```

 # Optional: Bidder bidOverride Parameters
-The yssp adapter allows passing override data to the outbound bid-request in certain senarios.
+The yahoossp adapter allows passing override data to the outbound bid-request in certain senarios.
 Currently the bidOverride object only accepts the following:
 * imp
   * video